dhs88103/Note-Taker-App/README.md

 ## Usage

-To use the app, use command npm run start in the terminal, click get started and add a new note by clicking the plus symbol type up your title and note and save the note using the floppy disc icon
+This app allows users to take down and save notes to help them remember important events or plans To use the app: use command npm run start in the terminal click get started add a new note by clicking the plus symbol type up your title and note save the note using the floppy disc icon

 ## license